Florida Bioluminescence Kayaking Tours

 The dinoflagellate bioluminescence, when disturbed, is bright enough to light up a cove of trees Neon Blue from a distance, so visibility on a Sit On Top Kayak is not an issue.

+This phenomenon can only be seen in 5 places on the face of the earth, in the same location, year after year.
+Titusville FL., is the only place in the continental Untited States where you can see this bioluminescence, year after year in the same location.
 The water comes to life at night with a magical glow everywhere it is touched by your hand, paddle, kayak, a mullet jumping, fish swimming, or even the waves lapping gently.
 If scooped into your hand the water will sparkle as you hold it and as it runs down your arm.
 Many people compare this phenomenon with being in the movie Avatar.
 This phenomenon is made possible by naturally occurring dinoflagellate plankton that light up the water of the river.
 They can be observed in these waters May through October with sightings as late as January, but are brightest during the peak season of July through September.

 No two adventures will be the same as nature is constantly on the move.
 No cheesy rehearsed scripts here just guides well versed in their environment.